Colorado-State-University-CMB/wrangling-genomics/setup.md

 That means that all the computationally heavy work must be done in a script that is passed to a job scheduler called SLURM-the system will then distribute the work to its 10s of thousands of resources using configuration variables added to the script.

-Generally, the scripts are submitted using a command called "sbatch", like so:
+Generally, the scripts are submitted using a command called "sbatch", as below:

+**EXAMPLE COMMAND**

 ```
 sbatch scriptname.sh